fbpx

 Day 6: Les Vans to Saint-Martin-d'Ardèche via the Gorges de l'Ardèche

 Thought by many to be the most spectacular canyon in France, the Gorges de l’Ardèche certainly makes for an impressive grand finale!
-(Verdon Gorge is the other contender, where we also offer cycling holidays.)
+(The Verdon Gorge is the other contender, which you can ride on our Ventoux & Verdon Gorge holiday.)

-The first 35km of our ride through rural France ‘at its best’ takes us to the entrance of the canyon at the Vallon-Pont-d’Arc.
+The first 35km of our ride is through rural France at its best, and it takes us to the entrance of the Ardèche Gorge at the Vallon-Pont-d’Arc.

-The canyon road starts at the same level as the river, and you get a great view of the iconic rock arch.
-It soon climbs up onto the plateau and meanders its way along the top of the precipitous cliffs.
-It is well worth detouring slightly at the viewpoints to look down at the groups of canoeists way below.
+The canyon road starts at the same level as the river, and you get a fantastic view of the iconic rock arch.
+It soon climbs up onto the plateau and meanders along the top of the precipitous cliffs.
+It’s well worth detouring slightly to the many viewpoints to look down at the canoeists way below.

 Classic route: 75km with 1100m ascent [ride profile]